duduthedeveloper/altran/README.md

 sudo* command if the OS itself requires being a root user

+THE URI to access the service is /ajuntament/search?v=1

 ARCHITECTURE EXPLANATION

 1. I have organized the code as hexagonal (ddd) architecure - following naming convention for the layers, by implementing port/adapter